magzhanzhumaly/magzhanzhumaly/README.md

 - 💞️ I’m happy to collaborate on startups / find vacancies related to iOS development
 - 📫 How to reach me: magzhanzhumaly@gmail.com or @magzhanzhumaly in all social networks.

+No new activity in GitHub due to using Bitbucket in the new workplace
 <!---
 magzhanzhumaly/magzhanzhumaly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.